koeunlim/WebScraping-Sephora/README.md

 |G|green scalar from the swatch's RGB|0~255||
 |B|blue scalar from the swatch's RGB|0~255||

+Total number of scraped data with Ratings of 4 or 5: 176958<br>
+Total number of unique author IDs: 127859<br>
+Total number of unique reviewer Nicknames: 125759<br>

 ### Source
-Product data were gathered from [Sephora](https://www.sephora.com/) Product review data were gathered from [Bazaarvoice](https://api.bazaarvoice.com)
+Product data were gathered from [Sephora](https://www.sephora.com/)<br>
+Product review data were gathered from [Bazaarvoice](https://api.bazaarvoice.com)

 ## Data Visualization